RRebois/dslr/README.md

 As in the linear regression, we use the gradient descent algorithm to minimize the cost function and increase the accuracy of the model.

+## Gradient descent algorithms

+There are different types of gradient descent algorithms that can be used:

+### Batch Gradient Descent

+This is the most common type of gradient descent.
+It calculates the gradient of the cost function for the entire dataset and updates the weights at each iteration.
+It is very slow and computationally expensive, but it is guaranteed to converge to the global minimum.
+Since it applies on all the dataset, the learning rate and the number of iterations can be set respectively to 0.01-0.1 and 500-2000.

+### Stochastic Gradient Descent

+This algorithm is faster than the batch gradient descent, but it is less accurate.
+It calculates the gradient of the cost function for each sample and updates the weights at each iteration.
+It is more noisy and can converge to a local minimum, but it is more efficient for large datasets.
+The learning rate and the number of iterations can be set respectively to 0.001-0.01 and 100-500.

+### Mini-batch Gradient Descent

+This algorithm is a compromise between the batch and stochastic gradient descent.
+It calculates the gradient of the cost function for a subset of the dataset and updates the weights at each iteration.
+It is faster than the batch gradient descent and more accurate than the stochastic gradient descent.
+The learning rate and the number of iterations can be set respectively to 0.01-0.1 and 100-500.

 ## Usage

 For these programs to work, you need to have the following libraries installed: